 The corruption of the original text – transparency – has damaged Wikileaks integrity.
 It had been shown that Wikileaks have exposed non public figures privacy in their leaks when they had apparently the material means not to do so.
 Why?
 Some observe that Wikileaks is more creating an illusion of transparency than transparency.

 What is going to be different from precedently?

-It is not the only leaks that put the Democrats and establishment upside down but Hillary loss was secreetly wanted by the Senate, and the Congress, and the majority of voters, and at some point, the Russian, and the entire World, and this doesn’t have to see with the fact that Hillary is a woman but with the fact that Hillary is a Clinton.
+It is not the only leaks that put the Democrats and establishment upside down but the fact that Hillary loss was secreetly wanted by the Senate, and the Congress, and the majority of voters, and at some point, the Russian, and the entire World, and this doesn’t have to see with the fact that Hillary is a woman but with the fact that Hillary is a Clinton.

 This case is a lesson for the future.

-We need to rethink the frontiers of transparency to allow more people to engage a broader scientific debate.
+We need to rethink the frontiers of transparency to allow more people to engage in a broader scientific debate.

 Licence Creative Commons